eolesinski/poliscipy/docs/examples.md

 **Early Post-Colonial History: plotting early United States elections**

 After gaining independence, some of the United States' earliest elections featured maps that looked very different from those of today.
-These early elections included far fewer states, representing the original thirteen colonies, as well as some newly acquired territories, reflecting the fledgling nation.
+These early elections included far fewer states, mostly representing the original thirteen colonies, as well as some newly acquired territories, reflecting the fledgling nation.
 PoliSciPy allows users to visualize these territories and merged state regions (for example, Massachusetts once included what is now Maine, and Georgia encompassed present-day Mississippi and Alabama) by incorporating their data and colormaps.

 <div align="center">
     <img src="assets/election_1796.png" alt="Electoral College Map" width="974">